From Desert Battlefields To Coral Reefs, Private Satellites Revolutionize The View

 Lucky for her, Google Earth was just getting off the ground.

 "I didn't really know what I was doing yet.
-So I was sort of like, 'Well, where would I launch a missile from?'" she recalled.
+So I was sort of like, 'Well, where would I launch a missile from?' " she recalled.
 "So I searched around the town until I was sure I found the place.
 That was a really critical moment because it meant that me, Melissa Hanham, regular lady, could figure out where North Korea launched missiles."

-Hanham is now at the Open Nuclear Network in Vienna, Austria.
+Hanham is now at the Open Nuclear Network in Vienna.
 She's still tracking nuclear programs with open-source material — and it keeps getting more sophisticated.

 "I think about the pattern of life at a place," she said.
 "Is there a helicopter that's arriving on the helipad?
 Because important people don't necessarily travel by bus."